noahgrant/resourcerer/README.md

 `$ npm i resourcerer`

-`resourcerer` depends on React >= 16 and [Schmackbone](https://github.com/noahgrant/schmackbone) (a View-less, jQuery-less, Promise-interfaced, slimmed-down fork of Backbone) for Model/Collection semantics and pub/sub.
+`resourcerer` requires on React >= 16 but has no external dependencies.

 Note that Resourcerer uses ES2015 in its source and does no transpiling&mdash;including import/export (Local babel configuration is for testing, only).
 This means that if you're not babelifying your `node_modules` folder, you'll need to make an exception for this package, ie: